 So even if you don’t need to follow a gluten-free diet I urge you to give these vegan buckwheat cookies a go.

 How do you make vegan buckwheat chocolate chip cookies?

 To make these vegan buckwheat chocolate chip cookies you’ll start by whisking together some oil, water and vanilla bean paste.
 This will form an emulsion which will add fat to your vegan cookies but will also work as an egg replacement.
 Nifty, ey.

-After this you will measure out and mix all of your dry ingredients, excluding the chocolate chips, into a large mixing bowl.
-Then you’ll pour in your oil emulsion and mix together.
+After this, you will measure out and mix all of your dry ingredients, excluding the chocolate chips, into a large mixing bowl.
+Then you’ll pour in your oil emulsion and mix it together.